thomasbjeldbak/dynaway-homework-tspto-public/README.md

 # Dynaway Homework
 This is a small demo of an Angular & Ionic application containing a few tasks to complete as small coding challenges.
 You don't need to complete all the tasks, it is completely up to you how many of them you will work on and how much time you'll spend on them.

-**In case you need help or have any comments feel free to reach out to me at jkr@dynaway.com**
+**In case you need help or have any comments feel free to reach out to us at kacan@dynaway.com**

 Follow the instructions in the next section to get your project set up properly.
 Creating a commit for each of the tasks is suggested.
 Get back to us once you're confident with your code and remember - it is the quality of your code and the way you approach the problems that matter the most, not whether you've completed all the tasks and how fast! 😉